-We want to make sure you find the professional path aligned with your purpose, so when that alarm clock rings every morning for years to come, you’ll wake up excited to go out into the world and do great things.
+We want you to find the professional path aligned with your purpose, so when that alarm rings every day, you wake up excited to do great things.

 Dr. Christopher EvansDean, School of Arts and Sciences, and Professor of Theology

 BE A LIGHT SHINING THROUGH DARKNESS

 Within the secular world that increasingly reduces people to their mere material worth – physical ability, financial capacity, appearance and influence – UST offers a sanctuary where you will develop your mind, body and spirit.

 Imagine a halo of light embracing our campus, shining out into the broader world as a beacon of hope.
 The teachings within the core curriculum affirm that everyone can contribute to society regardless of material qualities, and transcend toward excellence.

 UST gave me a strong science foundation.
 The core classes helped me understand my patients’ beliefs so I can fully serve their needs.

 Andrew Li-Yung Hing, MDPrimary Care Sports Medicine Physician, Houston, TX | B.A.
 Biology and B.A.
 Chemistry, 2005

 Through learning about everything from theology to math, art to science, you’ll build a broad base of knowledge that connects ideas across disciplines, giving you deeper powers of thinking and understanding.